 This project was produced by NCAPER with generous support from the National Endowment for the Arts to South Arts, the administrative home of NCAPER, and The Andrew W. Mellon Foundation.

-This section is a guide to preserving and archiving your history whether you are emerging, fully operational, going dormant, merging, or closing.
-It offers reasons why you should take the time to archive your records, and how to undertake it, as well as how to find a home for your archival materials.
+This section is a guide to preserving and archiving your history, whether you are emerging, fully operational, going dormant, merging, or closing.
+It offers reasons why you should take the time to archive your records, how to undertake it, and how to find a home for your archival materials.
 We share the etiquette of working with an archive, and a list of resources to help you find a repository.
 You will also find tips to record oral histories and capture personal stories about your organization today and from its past; and to store your records safely if you’re going on hiatus.

 If yours is a young organization, build preservation into your mindset early.
 Imagine the value of capturing the founder’s vision and point of view from the beginning!

-If yours is a more long-standing entity, then many people have been part of bringing your organization to life and building it over the years.
+If yours is a more long-standing entity, many people have brought your organization to life and built it over the years.

-Either way, your collection of artistic and administrative assets is of unique value to your community, and perhaps to the entire field.
-Preserving and celebrating your history helps to ensure that wherever your organization is in its lifecycle, those contributions are honored and protected.
+Either way, your collection of artistic and administrative assets is of unique value to your community and perhaps to the entire field.
+Preserving and celebrating your history helps ensure that those contributions are honored and protected wherever your organization is in its lifecycle.

 1. Why Bother Archiving?